 Before you start to parallel turn you should be comfortable making a wedged turn.
 To parallel turn, lean slightly forward in your boot with your torso rotated slightly downhill.
 Slightly lean into the turn and push your weight down into your outside or downhill ski.

-Focus your weight on that inside edge, lean your hips into the turn and lean your upper torso to counter-balance yourself.
+Focus your weight on that inside edge, lean your hips into the turn, and lean your upper torso to counter-balance yourself.
 Stay patient as you rotate through the turn and change direction.

 The Hockey Stop or Parallel Stop

-Once you can parallel ski you’ll also be able to hockey stop, which is the fastest way to slow you down while skiing.
+Once you can parallel ski you'll also be able to hockey stop, which is the fastest way to slow you down while skiing.
 A hockey stop is like a parallel turn, but instead of following through with the turn, you make a much more abrupt and sharp movement, digging into your heels to create as much friction as possible.
-You can use a hockey stop to significantly reduce your speed and slow you down very fast.

 How NOT To Slow Yourself Down

 There are a number of ways that can be harmful and ruin your day.
-Here’s what not do:
+Here's what not to do:

 Don’t Reach Out to Grab Someone or Something